a-sit-plus/jsonpath4k/README.md

 - Use of [Napier](https://github.com/AAkira/Napier) as the logging framework for the default compiler instance
 - Use of [Kotest](https://kotest.io/) for unit tests
-- Use of [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) for serialization from/to JSON.
+- Use of [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) for serialization from/to JSON and to have JsonElement as evaluation target for JsonPathQuery

 ## Using the library
 1. Use the JsonPath constructor for compiling JSONPath query expressions.